|

 At the

-active components.
-These were provided by the
+but not the internal active components.
+These were

-part of the monthly service.
+service.
 Non-Bell companies designed phones to accommodate the components of the 581A.
 Here, the 581A is installed with a Deco Tel Candlestick telephone.
 The 581A is in the external "subset."
 They were also used with cradle phones and other custom-designed phones -- usually integrated into the main body of the phone (see below).
 Please send photos of other applications, and I'll post them on this page.
 Other examples of phones modified to work on the Bell System are found in the discussion here: http://www.classicrotaryphones.com/forum/index.php?topic=19040.0 (Opens in a new tab) |

 ![]() ![]() ![]() |

-Phones were provided
+Phones were provided with no

-with no internal active components.
-In this
+internal active components.
+In this case, they

-could be displayed
+phone could be displayed in place until the installer

-in place until the installer arrived.
+arrived.
 Labels on subset (above) and set (below), provided details and directed the customer to arrange for the installation of Bell System active components.
 At installation, the Bell System installer put in the receiver and transmitter elements, dial and 581A -- then tested the phone.
 If service was discontinued, the phone company had the option to remove the Bell System components.
 In non-Bell areas, similar arrangements were made with the local phone companies, who would typically use AE/GTE or Stromberg components. |

 included